Nearly 200,000 Washingtonians could lose all jobless benefits next month

 But Inslee’s office quickly nixed any suggestion the state could use its America Rescue Plan funds to replace lapsed federal benefits.
 Much of that money was already appropriated for other uses in the recently passed budget, and the state lacks “interim appropriation authority” to use the rest, said Inslee spokesperson Tara Lee.

 More to the point, the remaining America Rescue Plan funds wouldn’t cover the expired federal unemployment benefits for more than a few weeks, Lee said.
 “We can’t sustain a program replacement of that magnitude,” Lee said.
+(The governor’s office was trying to confirm the amount of remaining ARA funds but was unable to do so by late Thursday afternoon.)

 Instead, Inslee is focused on helping unemployed workers get back to work.
 “Our attention is focused on supporting Washingtonians with re-employment and increasing vaccination to ensure our economic recovery continues,” Lee said in a statement.